ello/wtf/_posts/help/2014-12-26-contact-ello.md

 ---
 ## How do I contact Ello?

-Ello is run by a small team of real people who are very busy building Ello, so we ask that you only contact us if you can't find help elsewhere.
+Ello is run by a small team of real people who are very busy building Ello, so we ask that you only contact us if you can’t find help elsewhere.

 **Abusive behavior reports:** [reportabuse@ello.co](mailto:reportabuse@ello.co)
 **Bug reports:** [bugs@ello.co](mailto:bugs@ello.co)